 On 16 February 1777 he was posted captain of the Camilla 20 by Vice-Admiral James Young at Antigua in the re-organisation brought about by the death of Captain Thomas Wilkinson of the Pearl 32.
 He was then displaced from that command in early May by Vice-Admiral Lord Howe on the vessel regaining her proper station in North America, as the latter considered the appointment should only have been made by him.
 Any disappointment he may have suffered was but temporary, for he was removed from the Falcon and appointed to command the Pearl 32 on 21 May, serving in the Philadelphia campaign from August-November 1777, the defence of New York in July 1778, and operations off Rhode Island in August 1778.
 In December he arrived at Barbados with information that Vice-Admiral Hon John Byron’s fleet was sailing to reinforce the Leeward Islands station, and shortly afterwards he exchanged with Captain Alexander Graeme of the Diamond 32 before returning home in the following year.

 Having joined the recently commissioned and poorly manned Spanish prize Santa Monica 36 at Portsmouth, Linzee sailed in December 1780 with Rear-Admiral Sir Samuel Hood’s reinforcements for the Leeward Islands.
 Following Hood’s withdrawal from the waters around Martinique as a result of his action with the French on 29 April 1781, Linzee played an active part in the defence of St. Lucia by a small force and the batteries at Pigeon Island against elements of the French fleet.
 On 16 July he put down a mutiny aboard the Santa Monica at English Harbour, Antigua, with the assistance of Captain John Stanhope of the Pegasus 28, one man being shot by the marines after Linzee had attempted to resolve the issue by persuasion.
 He was then attached to Hood’s fleet when it sailed to North America in August, being present at the Battle of Chesapeake Bay on 5 September, before returning to the Leeward Islands at the end of the year.
 His commissioned ended when the Santa Monica was run aground on the island of St. Johns off Tortola on 1 April 1782 to prevent her from sinking.
-The sloop Pacahunter 14, Commander Isaac Coffin, was on hand to take off the crew and convey them to Jamaica.
+The sloop Pacahunter 14, Commander Isaac Coffin, and brig Germaine 16, Commander George Augustus Keppel, were on hand to take off the crew and convey them to Jamaica.

 In December 1788 Linzee commissioned the Penelope 32, going out to the Leeward Islands in February 1789 and later serving at Halifax, but he removed from this vessel in November 1790.
 He subsequently resigned from the Navy on the death of his wife in October 1792 and retired to North America where he died on 8 October 1798 at his residence in the Milton County of Norfolk, Massachusetts.